pic

 Alias vs Copy

-In Julia, executing y = x makes y another name for the object referenced by x.
-This means that x and y become different labels for the same underlying object.
-Formally, it's said that y constitutes an alias of x.
+When y = x is executed in Julia, y becomes another name for the object referenced by x.
+In other words, x and y become different labels for the same underlying object.
+Formally, we say that y is an alias of x.

-Note that y = x shouldn't be understood as binding y to x itself.
-Rather, it means that y becomes another label for the object that x references.
+It's important to stress that y = x doesn't bind y to x itself.
+Rather, y becomes another label for the object that x references.
 This subtle distinction carries a significant practical implication: reassigning x to a new object won't affect y's reference.

-To clarify this further, let's consider an example were we first execute x = 2 and then y = x.
+To clarify this further, let's consider an example where we first execute x = 2 and then y = x.
 At this point, both x and y reference the same object, which holds the value 2.
-If we eventually execute x = 4, the variable x will start pointing to a new object that holds the value 4.
+If we eventually execute x = 4, the variable x will start pointing to a new object holding the value 4.
 However, this won't affect the original object that x was referencing.
 As a result, y will still point to the original object with value 2.
-This behavior is illustrated below.

 CORRECT